Ruth Asawa: Public service and arts education activism

 Asawa had a passionate commitment to and was an ardent advocate for art education as a transformative and empowering experience, especially for children.
 In 1968, she was appointed to be a member of the San Francisco Arts Commission and began lobbying politicians and charitable foundations to support arts programs that would benefit young children and average San Franciscans.
 Asawa helped co-found the Alvarado Arts Workshop for school children in 1968.
 In the early 1970s, this became the model for the Art Commission's CETA/Neighborhood Arts Program using money from the federal funding program, the Comprehensive Employment and Training Act (CETA), which became a nationally replicated program employing artists of all disciplines to do public service work for the city.

 The Alvarado approach worked to integrate the arts and gardening, mirroring Asawa's own upbringing on a farm.
-Asawa believed in a hands-on experience for children, and followed the approach "learning by doing".
+Asawa believed in a hands-on experience for children, and followed the approach "learning by doing."
 Asawa believed in the benefit of children learning from professional artists, something she adopted from learning from practicing artists at Black Mountain College.
-She believed that classroom teachers could not be expected to teach the arts, on top of all their other responsibilities.
-85 percent of the program's budget went toward hiring professional artists and performers for the students to learn from.
+Eighty-five percent of the program's budget went toward hiring professional artists and performers to instruct the students.
 This was followed up in 1982 by building a public arts high school, the San Francisco School of the Arts, which was renamed the Ruth Asawa San Francisco School of the Arts in her honor in 2010.
 Asawa would go on to serve on the California Arts Council, the National Endowment for the Arts in 1976, and from 1989 to 1997 she served as a trustee of the Fine Arts Museums of San Francisco.

 At the end of her life, Asawa recognized art education as central to the importance of her life's work.

 Personal life

-In July 1949 Asawa married architect Albert Lanier, whom she met in 1947 at Black Mountain College.
-The couple had six children: Xavier (1950), Aiko (1950), Hudson (1952), Adam (1956–2003), Addie (1958), and Paul (1959).
+In July 1949, Asawa married architect Albert Lanier, whom she met in 1947 at Black Mountain College.
+The couple had six children: Xavier (born 1950), Aiko (born 1950), Hudson (born 1952), Adam (1956–2003), Addie (born 1958), and Paul (born 1959).
 Albert Lanier died in 2008.
 Asawa believed that "Children are like plants.
 If you feed them and water them generally they'll grow."
-At the time of their marriage, inter-racial marriages were legal in only two states, California and Washington.
-The family moved to the Noe Valley neighborhood on Castro at 28th and 23rd, of San Francisco in 1960, where she was active for many years in the community.
+At the time of their marriage, interracial marriages were illegal in all but two states, California and Washington.
+In 1960, the family moved to San Francisco's Noe Valley neighborhood, where she was active for many years in the community.